mui/material-ui/docs/data/base/guides/interoperability-with-tailwind-css/interoperability-with-tailwind-css.md

 ## Adding the player markdown

-Now, create a file called `Player.tsx` and add the markdown below in it, which is already using Tailwind CSS.
+Create a file called `Player.tsx` and add the markdown below to it－it is already using Tailwind CSS.

 ```tsx
 import * as React from 'react';